OLAP vs OLTP: What Data Engineering Interviewers Test

 Can PostgreSQL work as an OLAP database?

 PostgreSQL is row-oriented and not optimized for analytics.
-But for datasets under 100M rows, it works adequately with proper indexing.
+For datasets under 100M rows, it works adequately with proper indexing.
 For large-scale analytics, use a dedicated OLAP system.
 Knowing this boundary shows practical judgment.

 When would you denormalize an OLTP database?